-- Do not operate the terrace mechanism while engines are running.
-Turn off all engines before deploying the terrace. - 2.
-Ensure that no swimmers, boats, or other objects are in the water near the boat. - Press the TERRACE DOOR button on the helm switch panel to activate the system.
-The switch will illuminate indicating that the terrace hydraulic system is active. - Press and hold the DOWN button on the terrace switch panel located on the aft port gunwale outboard.
+- 1. Secure the integrated hullside boarding door in the closed position. - 2.
+Ensure that no swimmers, boats, or other objects are in the water near the boat. - Turn off all engines before deploying the terrace.
+Do not operate the terrace mechanism while engines are running. - 4.
+Press the TERRACE DOOR button on the helm switch panel to activate the system.
+The switch will illuminate indicating that the terrace hydraulic system is active.
+NOTE: The engine ignition button at the helm must be OFF before the folding terraces will operate.
+The terrace DOWN button will not illuminate unless the ignition button is OFF. - Press and hold the DOWN button on the terrace switch panel on the outboard gunwale just forward of the terrace.
 An alarm will begin to sound and will continue to sound as long as the UP or DOWN button is depressed. - The terrace will not move immediately, even though the motor will be running.
 A three-second delay allows the terrace locking pin to retract. - Keep the down button depressed until the folding terrace is in the fully deployed position.